 Exhaustion means that the body no longer has the energy to continue at a reasonable rate.
 If the body has no energy to move, then it has little energy to stay warm.
 Moving slower also means less heat is generated from muscles.
 When in a group it is important to also think about how others affected, as they are also likely to get cold as the pace slows.

 Being mindful of the effect of tiredness has on both in yourself and others in the group when you make any plans.
 Get as fit as possible for the winter mountains and make more conservative plans with winter trips.
 It’s likely that things will take longer and are more physically demanding than in summer.
 Remember you always have options; turning back and/or resting in a group shelter (see below), are better choices in almost all situations, when someone is becoming exhausted.

 As mentioned above, my layering system always includes an emergency layer or belay jacket.
 This is a layer I only plan to use when stationary.
 This layer is an important element of my safety system when in the hills.
 However, in addition to this, I always carry a group shelter.

 “I think a group shelter is more important than a first aid kit for safety in the mountains”

 I hope these tips are useful to people.
 If you have any of your own tips write them in the comments below.
-And finally, be safe out their folks, be prepared and wrap up warm (but not too warm!)
+And finally, be safe out there folks, be prepared and wrap up warm (but not too warm!)

 Want to join me in Scotland this winter?